Exponential iteration and Borel sets: Preliminaries

+A point $z$ belongs to the \textit{escaping set} $I(f)$ if $f^n(z)\to \infty$, that is, if the orbit of $z$ converges to the point at infinity on the Riemann sphere.

-The Julia set $J(f_a)$ is the set of non-normality for the family of iterates of $f_a$.
-This roughly means that $z\in J(f_a)$ if and only if every neighborhood of $z$ contains points whose orbits are radically different from one-another.
-For instance, there are points whose orbits escape to $\infty$, points with periodic orbits, and points whose orbits are dense in $J(f_a)$.
-In the context of exponential functions, it is well-known that the Julia set is equal to the closure of the escaping set; $J(f_a)=\overline{I(f_a)}$.
+The \textit{Julia set} $J(f)$ is the set of non-normality for the family of iterates of $f$.
+For $f_a$ this roughly means that $z\in J(f_a)$ if every neighborhood of $z$ contains points whose orbits are very different from one-another; for instance, points with periodic orbits and points whose orbits go to $\infty$.
+In context of exponential functions it is well-known that the Julia set is equal to the closure of the escaping set; $J(f_a)=\overline{I(f_a)}$ \cite[Corollary 1]{ere}.